ayush21cs/buildathon_project/README.md

     7:"Are you physically stiff (NOT flexible)?",
     8:"Do you, by some chance, have bad posture?"}
 ans_book2 = {
-    1:"If you dont go to gym or do excercise and yoga, your physical fitness can lower, so doing little excercise at least can help a lot", 2:"you should not sit at one place, it can cause bad posture or bad physical health, always take short breaks in the middle,", 3:"standing at one place can be difficult for those who are NOT physically fit, hence, try walking or standing everyday so you can be prepared when you are forced to be standing or even walking for a long time", 4:"not being able to pickup normal objects means that you need to excercise your arm and hand grip strenght", 5:"not drinking water or sitting at one place then stretching suddenly can cause cramps, so take short breaks in between work and drink water then walk for a little bit", 6:"not being physically fit and doing heavy work can cause strain, muscle excercise, either legs or arm or even both is heavily required here", 7:"most people are not flexible because they dont do yoga, although being flexible is not a necessity, it can be good just to have it", 8:"having bad posture is bad, try sitting straight, have your neck straight, keep your chest straight, avoid putting shoulder more to the front (its called hunch)"}
+    1:"If you dont go to gym or do excercise and yoga, your physical fitness can lower, so doing little excercise at least can help a lot, ", 2:"you should not sit at one place, it can cause bad posture or bad physical health, always take short breaks in the middle, ", 3:"standing at one place can be difficult for those who are NOT physically fit, hence, try walking or standing everyday so you can be prepared when you are forced to be standing or even walking for a long time, ", 4:"not being able to pickup normal objects means that you need to excercise your arm and hand grip strenght, ", 5:"not drinking water or sitting at one place then stretching suddenly can cause cramps, so take short breaks in between work and drink water then walk for a little bit, ", 6:"not being physically fit and doing heavy work can cause strain, muscle excercise, either legs or arm or even both is heavily required here, ", 7:"most people are not flexible because they dont do yoga, although being flexible is not a necessity, it can be good just to have it, ", 8:"having bad posture is bad, try sitting straight, have your neck straight, keep your chest straight, avoid putting shoulder more to the front (its called hunch), "}
 mcq = {"Physical Fitness":book2, "Diet Control":book1}
 ans1 = ans2= ans3= ""
 prog = prog1 = prog3= dtb=n= 0